Quiescent Big Bang formation in $2+1$ dimensions: Past Stability

 Using the improved bound on $\|G-\gamma\|_{H^{10}_G(M_t)}$, one straightforwardly computes that all bounds extend to the respective Sobolev spaces with respect to the reference metric $\gamma$ after updating constants.
 The bounds for $\mathcal{C}$ in \eqref{eq:bs-imp} then follow by Sobolev embedding and similarly changing back from $\gamma$ to $G$, proving the first estimate in \eqref{eq:bs-imp}.\\

-Recalling the low order Vlasov bound in \eqref{eq:bs-imp} from \eqref{eq:APVlasov}, this improves the bootstrap assumptions; see Assumption \ref{ass:bs}.
-Along with the momentum support bounds from Lemma \ref{lem:APMom}, one also checks that all continuation criteria from Section \ref{subsec:lwp} hold as $t\downarrow t_{Boot}$.
+Recalling the low order Vlasov bound in \eqref{eq:bs-imp} from \eqref{eq:APVlasov-2+1}, this improves the bootstrap assumptions; see Assumption \ref{ass:bs}.
+Along with the momentum support bounds from Lemma \ref{lem:APMom-2+1}, one also checks that all continuation criteria from Section \ref{subsec:lwp-2+1} hold as $t\downarrow t_{Boot}$.
 Hence, the solution can be extended beyond $t=t_{Boot}$ and consequently to $(M_t)_{t\in(0,t_0]}$ now that the bootstrap argument has been completed and \eqref{eq:bs-imp} holds throughout.\\

-The remainder of the theorem largely follows as in \cite[Theorem 15.1]{Rodnianski2014} and \cite[Theorem 8.1]{FU24}.
-We go into more detail regarding \eqref{eq:asymp-Vlasov} at order $0$; higher order bounds are obtained similarly.
-Keeping \eqref{eq:asymp-quiesc} in mind, the rescaled Vlasov equation \eqref{eq:REEqVlasov} can be rewritten as follows, explicitly computing $\A_jf_{FLRW}$ in the third line:
+The remainder of the theorem largely follows as in \cite[Theorem 15.1]{Rodnianski2014} and \cite[Theorem 8.1 and Corollary 8.3]{FU25}.
+While more details can be found in these works, we demonstrate the spirit of these arguments by proving \eqref{eq:asymp-Vlasov} at order $0$ with \eqref{eq:asymp-quiesc} already proven; the other asymptotic bounds are obtained similarly and \eqref{eq:blowup-2+1} follows from these by straightforward computations. \\ The rescaled Vlasov equation \eqref{eq:REEqVlasov} can be rewritten as follows, explicitly computing $\A_jf_{FLRW}$ in the third \changereport{term}:

-Now applying \eqref{eq:bs-imp} and \eqref{eq:APMom} throughout, as well as \eqref{eq:asymp-quiesc} for the third line, we obtain
+Now applying \eqref{eq:bs-imp} and \eqref{eq:APMom-2+1} throughout, as well as \eqref{eq:asymp-quiesc} for the third line, we obtain